Continuing Education Activity

 - 50 to 180 mg/kg intramuscular or IV every 6 to 8 hours (for individuals with body weight <50kg)

 - 1 to 2 grams intramuscular or IV every 8 hours. (for individuals with body weight >50kg)

-Individuals with body weight >50 kg should follow adult dosing.
+Individuals with a body weight>50 kg should follow adult dosing.
 The daily dosage should not exceed 12 grams for infants and children.